CSCfi/csc-user-guide/docs/cloud/pouta/persistent-volumes.md

     sudo parted -l

 Similar to the previous persistent volume creation you can identify the volume based on its size.
-First mount the path:
+First mount the path othewise it will through an error:

     sudo mount /dev/vdb /media/volume

 Now you can check the status of the volume in a mounted XFS filesystem using the following command:

     sudo xfs_growfs /dev/vdb

-Once you are done with your operations and you want to detach the volume, please remember to unmount the volume before detaching it!

-    sudo umount /dev/vdb